aaronbloomfield/pdr/tutorials/05-make/index.md

 Edit the 'peppers.cpp' file.
 Nothing complicated -- just put in a comment (such as your name) at the top.
 Specifically, we don't want to change any of the source code, only the comments.
 Save the file, and run `make` again.
 Notice that it recompiled two files (peppers.cpp and toppings.cpp), and then re-linked the program.
 In particular, it did not need to recompile the other files.

 But why did it recompile toppings.cpp?
 It makes sense that it recompiled peppers.cpp, as that file was modified (note that a computer can't easily tell that only the comments were modified).
-As we'll see in a bit, there was a *prerequisite* -- meaning that the Makefile specifically stated that when peppers.cpp is modified, then toppings.cpp should also be recompiled (into toppings.o).
+As we'll see in a bit, there was a *prerequisite* -- meaning that the Makefile specifically stated that when peppers.cpp is modified, toppings.cpp should also be recompiled (into toppings.o).

 The default name for a Makefile is just 'Makefile' (note the capitalization).
 You can name it something else (how to do this is at the very end of this tutorial), but it's easier to keep this naming convention.
 If you name it something else, you will need to call make with the -f flag: `make -f Makefile-by-any-other-name`.